Qiskit/qiskit-serverless/docs/installation/index.rst

       pip install quantum_serverless

-Note: if you want to deploy your own infrastructure locally or in cloud environment, refer to this document.
+Note: if you want to deploy your own infrastructure locally or in cloud environment, refer to this document :doc:`/deployment/local`.